iinsertNameHere/Pilotica/README.md

 > **Note**
 > If you're using Windows, you could also download the repo as a zip file.

+## Terminology
+**Pilot:**<br>
+Refers to the user of the Pilotica framework who utilizes its features and functionalities to operate and manage their systems.

+**Agent:**<br>
+Refers to the payload that is deployed on target systems to facilitate communication between the Pilot and the target systems.

+**pcpkg:**<br>
+Refers to the Pilotica-Component-Package, which is a plugin or add-on that extends the capabilities of the framework.
+These packages are pre-built and can be easily integrated into the framework.

+**Transport:**<br>
+Refers to an object that is used to handle incoming and outgoing data.
+This object can be a socket, a network interface, or any other suitable means of communication.

+**Service-API:**<br>
+Refers to the C2 Server API, which is responsible for handling the communication between the Pilot and the target systems.
+This API allows the Pilot to execute various commands and receive data from the target systems.*

 ## How To Use

 * The simplest way to use Pilotica is to just run the file from the terminal without any arguments and without touching the config file:
-    - This will run run Pilotica With logging enabled and with the Component-Package "transport-base64" loaded, with will encode all data that is transported using base64.
+    - This will run run Pilotica With logging enabled and with the Component-Package "transport-base64" loaded, witch will encode all data that is transported using base64.

 * The config file can be found in /instance/config and is named "config.yaml" by default.